 We thank the schools and school staff for their support and particularly young people for sharing their experiences.
 We also thank the #So.Me Steering Committee and the Data Monitoring and Ethics Committee for their oversight and guidance in this project.
 Finally, we would like to thank Reihaneh Farzinnia for her feedback on the Stage 2 manuscript.

+Conflict of interest disclosure

+The authors of this article declare that they have no financial conflict of interest with the content of this article.

 References